jundalisay/ppblist/content/en/docs/tech/web/hotlink.md

 https://drive.google.com/uc?id=1jV8pJUdecO6g3Gemr_GPrHEFKVTMwC0d
 ```

-4. Copy the link and post into your Pantry Item or Account
+4. Copy the link and post into your Pantrypoints Item or Account

 ## How to Hotlink from Dropbox